Roy Charles Waller

-Norcal Rapist crime details
+NorCal Rapist crime details

 According to a detective who first worked on the case, in the attacks for which Waller is charged, the rapist had a pattern of behavior.
 He would enter victims' houses, usually late at night.
 Sometimes the victim would be asleep.
 Sometimes they would be going about evening activities.
 He would overcome and bind the women, then repeatedly sexually assault them and ransack the home.
 Sometimes he would abduct the victim, taking her to an ATM, and forcing the victim to give him the password, and he would steal money from the account.
 At "other times, he would steal personal items from their homes," Detective Avis Beery said.
 He frequently targeted women of Asian descent in their 20s.

 Legal proceedings

 Waller was originally charged with 12 counts of forcible sexual assault.
 In January 2019, he was charged with an additional 28 counts.
 He was later charged with a total of 46 felony counts.
 His trial date was set for May 27, 2020 but was delayed multiple times.
 His trial began on October 19, and on November 18, Waller was convicted of 46 counts of rape, sodomy and kidnapping involving nine victims.
 On December 18, Waller was sentenced to 897 years to life in prison.
+He will be eligible for parole in 2043.